-A tax optimized international business structure often includes two or more companies in different jurisdictions controlled by the same owner.
+A tax-optimized international business structure often includes two or more companies in different jurisdictions controlled by the same owner.
 When those related companies do business with each other, performing a transfer pricing study is a necessity.
 Transferring goods and services between companies under common control without a transfer pricing study puts you at risk with tax authorities.

 Business between related companies “at arm’s length”

 Let’s say we have an Amazon seller, who owns a foreign company in Hong Kong and a U.S. company.
 The Hong Kong company buys products at a low price in China.
-It then transfers those to the U.S. company who sells the goods on Amazon in the USA at U.S. market prices.
+It then transfers those to the U.S. company that sells the goods on Amazon in the USA at U.S. market prices.

 The two companies must deal with each other “at arm’s length”, like two companies that are not controlled by the same owner.